 - During pregnancy, the body requires more fluids to cope with the demands of the growing baby and there is always a risk of dehydration which can trigger skin dryness.

 - The pregnancy hormones during pregnancy can stimulate the oil glands to produce extra oil resulting in acne.
 Frequent washing of face to combat oiliness of the skin and breakouts may cause the skin to become dry.

 - Dietary changes during pregnancy can also affect the elasticity of the skin.
 For eg. Vitamin A helps protect the skin and if the diet lacks this vitamin, it could lead to dry skin (1).

-Possible Complication of Skin Dryness
+Possible Complications of Skin Dryness

 Dry skin is more likely to become scratchy or itchy.
 Scratching the skin can lead to small tears or cracks in the skin, thus making it susceptible to infections and scarring.
 If a pregnant woman already has a history of eczema, in such a case, dry skin can also cause an eczema outbreak.
 Acute and widespread dryness of the skin will need professional medical evaluation and treatment.